-The NSLA has a Comprehensive School Safety Plan, which is reviewed and updated annually.
+The school has a Comprehensive School Safety Plan, which is reviewed and updated annually.
 The staff at the school are familiar with the plan and trained in emergency procedures.
 Students participate in scheduled emergency evacuation and lockdown drills.
+The current Comprehensive School Safety Plan can be found on the school website under Schoolwide Plans.

 Please remember, do not park in the fire lane, behind other cars, or block emergency access areas.
 If an emergency does occur, we will use the Emergency Contact information within Infinite Campus to determine who may pick up your child.
-Be sure to keep your contact information up to date within the Infinite Campus Parent Portal.
+Be sure to keep your contact information up to date within Infinite Campus Parent Portal.